Signed review packets for consequential claims

 Integrity Claims Exit Meaning

-PASS PASS 0 Evidence checks out, behavior meets standards
+PASS PASS 0 Evidence checks out, declared standards pass

 PASS FAIL 1 Honest failure: authentic evidence of standards violation